Nirbaak: Plot

 Jealousy : When Sushmita comes to Jisshu's flat in an unnamed city, she is given a not so warm welcome by Jisshu's female dog 'Bingi' (the protagonist).
 Bingi is actually in love with Jisshu and 'it' thinks Sushmita as its rival stealing all 'its' precious moment with Jisshu.
 One day when Jisshu was gone for office, 'Bingi' attacks Sushmita and bites her.
 Jisshu, after returning home, when learns about this, attacks 'Bingi' with his belt.
 Later Jisshu and Sushmita decides to leave 'Bingi' at Jisshu's mom's place.
 When Jisshu was driving, Bingi tried to flee causing an accident.
 In that accident Sushmita dies, Jisshu goes into coma and Bingi remains unscathed.

 Love: Ritwick Chakraborty plays the role of a caretaker of a morgue who is in love with the dead body of Sushmita.
 He dreams of dead Sushmita as his love of life.
 He becomes obsessed with her.
 The day she is about to be taken from the morgue by her relatives, some goons come in the morgue and tell Ritwick to leave the group leader with one of the dead bodies, possibly Sushmita's.
 Although the goon's intention was not particularly clarified in the movie, the implied meaning is that the goons were wanting to do acts of necrophilia.
 Ritwick protests and the goons mercilessly beat him to death.
 The time when Ritwick is shown being beaten, a close up of dead Sushmita (now the protagonist) showed as if she was smiling at what Ritwick was doing for her.

 Separation: The film ends with the scene showing that Ritwick is now dead and is being set in the morgue as Sushmita's body at the same time is being taken out, depicting the sense of separation between the two dead bodies.

+Reception

+Nirbaak is a visually stunning film with great camerawork and background score.
+However, there are some goof-ups, such as the shot after a storm ravaging the 'tree in love'.
+The broken branches are sourced from somewhere else, and the question of a tree having an orgasm is raised.
+The film is a tribute to Salvador Dali and is recommended for viewers to enjoy.